 This is analogous to how a user may provide a credit card number to a merchant to make a payment online, or provide their bank account details to a payer to receive a payment.
 However, in the case of Payment Pointers the pointer and the services are loosely coupled so a variety of service types could be discovered and payments can be both pushed and pulled from the user’s account initiated via the same Payment Pointer.

-The first step the client performs is to resolve the payment initiation service URL from the Payment Pointer using the rules defined in this specification.
+The first step the client performs is to decode the Payment Pointer URL from the Payment Pointer using the rules defined in this specification.

-The client then uses the HTTP protocol to query the resolved payment initiation service URL and discover the payment methods supported by the service at that location.
+The client then uses the HTTP protocol to query the resolved Open Payments account URL and discover the Open Payments services endpoints.

 The resolved endpoint MAY redirect the client to another URL but the client MUST ensure it affords the sender an opportunity to verify both the originally resolved and ultimate endpoint hosts.

-Having discovered the available payment methods, the client initiates the payment using one of the supported protocols.
+Having discovered the available endpoints, the client initiates the payment using one of the supported Open Payments protocols appropriate to the use case.